 “Our focus has been to manage the situation and sea lice numbers are now below code of good practice levels.
 The loch will be fallow by the end of October.”

-The company facilitated an inspection by the Scottish Society for the Protection of Cruelty to Animals (SSPCA).
+The company facilitated an inspection by the Scottish Society for the Prevention of Cruelty to Animals (SSPCA).
 “They confirmed that they were wholly satisfied that as a company, we are taking all possible steps to protect the welfare of our fish and effectively deal with the naturally occurring issue of sea lice,” the spokesperson added.

 The Animal and Plant Health Agency (APHA) also visited Vacasay and found that the actions required were already in place.
 “The Fish Health Inspectorate visited the site and also found that the company was taking appropriate measures to reduce the numbers of sea lice in accordance with the site specific lice management procedure,” the spokesperson continued.